MoStrick/buzzline-05-strickland/README.md

 Re-copy the secret string next to the word secret into REDDIT_CLIENT_SECRET.

 Make sure your .env has no quotes and no trailing spaces.

-Want me to look at your current .env keys layout (with values redacted) and your build_reddit() function?
-Paste those parts (hiding the actual strings), and I’ll verify line-by-line.